 Atopic dermatitis is part of a group of allergic conditions.
 In fact, "atopic" means allergy.
 These include asthma, hay fever and food allergies.
-People who come from families with a history of AD, asthma or hay fever are more likely to develop AD.
+Children from families with a history of AD, asthma or hay fever are more likely to develop AD.

-Research also suggests that people with AD have higher rates of food allergy and depression/anxiety.
+Research also suggests that people with AD have higher rates of food allergy and depression/ anxiety.